 I attached the new bottom (the old drawer bottom) to that top cubby with some wood glue:

-It may have lost most of its original defining characteristics, but it still has charm and lots of life left to live!
+She may have lost most of her original defining characteristics, but she still has charm and lots of life left to live!

 The interior of that top cubby was a bit primitive, so painting it in black gave it a more sleek appearance.